1) Select an image or a shape for Use As Background

 (This tips columns disappears under the canvas when the canvas is enlarged, or on narrow screens.)

-Tiny Gap Between Images On Working Canvas: When using Fit Tiled or Fit Random without any gutters, you may see a tiny sub-pixel gap between the images if your zoom is not set at 100%.
+Tiny Gap Between Images On Working Canvas: When using Fit Tiled, Fit by Rows, or Fit by Columns without any gutters, you may see a tiny sub-pixel gap between the images if your zoom is not set at 100%.
 This can also occur when you believe you have two images butted against each other.
 (See Example; Opens In A New Window) Before you try to adjust this gap manually, set your zoom to 100% or Preview the collage and see if the gap is still there.
 SPOILER ALERT: It won't be, but if it is, then it is a real gap and you need to nudge the images closer together.

 (This tips columns disappears under the canvas when the canvas is enlarged, or on narrow screens.)